 Regardless of how your product is monetized, RFM analysis allows you to define and statistically measure what makes a valuable customer.
 Armed with that knowledge, you can monitor your user base and create measurements to ensure customers are retained based on their engagement or value.

-You decide on the scoring scale and conditions based on your business expectations, making RFM analysis highly adaptable.
 Each RFM metric, taken independently, provides a clear measure of user behavior.

 Once you’ve defined an RFM model and started collecting data, you can statistically analyze each metric and create audience groups and segments to identify user behavior.
 Taken as a joint measurement, the RFM score gives a lot of information at a glance, allowing for quick identification and proper handling of different kinds of users.